uperl/Log-Log4perl-Appender-TAP/README.md

     DEBUG "this message doesn't see the light of day";
     ERROR "This gets logged to TAP using diag";

-    pass 'okay';

 # DESCRIPTION

-This very simple appender sends log output to TAP using [Test::Builder](https://metacpan.org/pod/Test::Builder).
+This very simple appender sends log output via [Test2::API](https://metacpan.org/pod/Test2::API) to TAP (or any other format supported by [Test2::API](https://metacpan.org/pod/Test2::API)).
 It only takes one special argument, the method, which can be either `diag` or `note`.

 # AUTHOR